Telestream/telestream-cloud-.Net-sdk/Qc/docs/QcApi.md

 <a name="uploadvideo"></a>
 # **UploadVideo**
-> UploadSession UploadVideo (string project, VideoUploadBody videoUploadBody)
+> UploadSession UploadVideo (string projectId, VideoUploadBody videoUploadBody)

 Creates an upload session